 COLIN CUTHBERT / SCIENCE PHOTO LIBRARY COLIN CUTHBERT / SCIENCE PHOTO LIBRARY

 Four-colour vision research.
-Research subject (upper left) undergoing a test for four-colour vision or tetrachromacy.
+Research subject using a joystick during a test for four-colour vision or tetrachromacy.
 This is a rare genetic mutation (on the X chromosome) that would form an extra type of cone cell on the retina.
 Only female tetrachromats are possible.
-The beams of light are used to test whether potential tetrachromats can perceive different colours to those normally seen.
-A mixture of green (near side) and red (centre) light appears yellow to trichromats, but the mix may look different to the comparison yellow light (far side) to a tetrachromat.
-Photographed at the University of Newcastle-upon-Tyne, England, 2004.
+Beams of light are used to test whether potential tetrachromats can perceive different colours to those normally seen.
+A mixture of green and red light appears yellow to trichromats, but to a tetrachromat, the mix may look different to a comparison beam of yellow light.
+Photographed at the University of Newcastle-upon-Tyne, England, in 2004.

 Model release not required.
 Property release not required.